beryxz/unifi-webex-dl/README.md

 > Download recorded lessons from UniFi's Webex platform passing by the Moodle platform.

-## Requirements

-- Node.js v14 or newer
+This utility can automatically download all UniFi courses' recordings saved on webex.

 ## Quick Start

+The easiest way to start is by downloading the pre-compiled application from the latest release available.

+Then, copy the `config.example.json` file to a new file named `config.json` and change the credentials and courses ids accordingly.

+Done, that's it!

+While being the easiest method, it does come with a drawback.
+To update it, you'll have to manually check the repository once in a while and download the latest version.
+For this reason, if possible, it is recommended to use the following method that uses Node directly.

+## [Optional] Quick Start with Node

+Node.js v14 or newer is required.

-Install project dependencies: `npm ci`
+- Install project dependencies: `npm ci`

-Copy `config.example.json` to a new file named `config.json` and change credentials and courses ids accordingly.
+- Copy `config.example.json` to a new file named `config.json` and change credentials and courses ids accordingly.

-Run the app with: `npm start`
+- Run the app with: `npm start`

+When you pull new updates, remember to update project dependencies using `npm ci`.

 ## [Optional] Quick Start with Docker